Blog · Analysis · Last reviewed June 19, 2026

 Current Context

-As of June 15, 2026, the AI bug-bounty landscape is still a patchwork rather than a settled governance layer.
+As of June 19, 2026, the AI bug-bounty landscape is still a patchwork rather than a settled governance layer.
 OpenAI's public safety program explicitly complements its security bounty, says reports may be rerouted between Safety and Security teams, and treats general jailbreaks or content-policy bypasses as out of scope unless the report shows a direct path to material safety or abuse impact.
+Its agentic prompt-injection examples also require reliable evidence, including a reproducibility threshold for some third-party prompt-injection and data-exfiltration paths.

-Microsoft's Copilot bounty shows the other pole.
-It is still framed as a security-impact program, with awards from $250 to $30,000, a reproducibility requirement on the current product, and submission details such as conversation ID and attack vector.
+Microsoft's Copilot bounty shows the security-program pole.
+It is framed around qualifying security impact, with awards from $250 to $30,000, a reproducibility requirement on the current product, current scope for Copilot web, Edge, mobile, Windows, WhatsApp, and Telegram experiences, and submission details such as conversation ID and attack vector.
 Microsoft also says prompt-injection reports that do not affect users beyond the attacker are typically out of scope for awards, while content-related AI harms can be submitted through an "AI derived harm" route.

 This means the same finding may travel through different institutions under different names: vulnerability, safety bug, abuse path, content harm, privacy incident, policy violation, or user-support complaint.
 The governance issue is not only whether a company has a bounty page.
 It is whether the report can find the queue that has authority to fix it.